-Joanna Blendulf is associate professor of music in baroque cello/viola da gamba at the Indiana University Jacobs School of Music.
+Joanna Blendulf is professor of music in baroque cello/viola da gamba at the Indiana University Jacobs School of Music.

 Blendulf has performed and recorded with leading period-instrument ensembles throughout the United States and abroad.
 She is currently co-principal cellist and principal viola da gamba player of the Portland Baroque Orchestra.
 She has also performed as principal cellist of Pacific MusicWorks, Pacific Baroque Orchestra, American Bach Soloists, Indianapolis Baroque Orchestra, Apollo’s Fire Baroque Orchestra, and the New York Collegium.
 She was a principal cellist of the New World Symphony under Michael Tilson Thomas and has performed with other modern orchestras, including the Atlanta Symphony Orchestra and the Nashville Chamber Orchestra.